Germany: Indian couple convicted of spying for Delhi | DW | 12.12.2019

 Their last names are not given in accordance with German privacy laws.

-Manmohan S. was handed a 1 1/2-year suspended jail sentence for illegal espionage activities, while Kanwal Jit K. received a fine equivalent to 180 days of income for aiding and abetting such activities.
+Manmohan S. was handed a one-and-a-half-year suspended jail sentence for illegal espionage activities, while Kanwal Jit K. received a fine equivalent to 180 days of income for aiding and abetting such activities.

 Separatism fears